Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
-Every Command in X-Plane - whether it is from the Simulator, Plane or other Addons - has an unique Path.<br/><br/>
+Every Command in X-Plane - whether it is from the Simulator, Plane or other Addons - has a unique Path.<br/><br/>

 You can lookup these Paths in the UI or on the Internet like on [siminnovations.com](https://www.siminnovations.com/xplane/command/) - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!<br/>
 Or you can use the DataRefTool Plugin to explore all Commands (including Custom) currently known to the Simulator.